cve-search/git-vuln-finder/README.md

 $ git-vuln-finder --help
 ~~~

+You can also use pip.
-``pipx`` installs scripts (system wide available) provided by Python packages into
+``pipx`` installs scripts (system wide available) provided by Python packages
-separate virtualenvs to shield them from your system and each other.
+into separate virtualenvs to shield them from your system and each other.

 ### Usage